SHARE

 The quais are available for paid-for tickets – most of these have already sold out and only a few of the highest priced tickets (for €1,600 per ticket) are still available.

-The standing areas will have 100,000 free tickets – but these must be registered in advance.
-The organising committee has so far not revealed the process for getting hold of these free tickets.
+The standing areas will be made up of free tickets – but these must be registered in advance.
+The organising committee has so far not revealed the process for getting hold of these free tickets, but French media report that a form of lottery will open in January 2024.

 READ ALSO How to maximise your chances of getting Paris Olympic and Paralympic tickets